ibm-cloud-docs/BlockStorage/mounting_cloudlin8.md

    ```
    {: pre}

-   The initial defaults section of the configuration file configures your system so that the names of the multipath devices are of the form /dev/mapper/mpath n; where mpath n is the WWID of the device.
+   The initial defaults section of the configuration file configures your system so that the names of the multipath devices are of the form `/dev/mapper/mpath n`; where `mpath n` is the WWID of the device.

 3. Save the configuration file and exit the editor, if necessary.
-4. Execute the following command:
+4. Run the following command:
    ```zsh
    # systemctl start multipathd.service
    ```

-    If you need to edit the multipath configuration file after you have started the multipath daemon, you must execute the `systemctl reload multipathd.service` command for the changes to take effect.
+    If you need to edit the multipath configuration file after you started the multipath daemon, you must execute the `systemctl reload multipathd.service` command for the changes to take effect.
     {: note}

 ## Update /etc/iscsi/initiatorname.iscsi file